Our Global Impact

 1.

 We don’t (currently) assess magnitude.
-The numbers of fish potentially helped do not consider the degree to which they were helped.
+The numbers of fishes potentially helped do not consider the degree to which they were helped.
 While our welfare improvements theoretically should improve fish welfare, given the on-the-ground implementation difficulties and our current lack of a rigorous impact analysis, we are still significantly uncertain about the magnitude of our per-fish impact.
 Thus, it is unfortunately possible that our improvements are currently only having a trivial impact.
 In part address this uncertainty, we are planning to develop a welfare assessment protocol in 2024.
 In the long-run, we aspire that FWI (as well as all animal welfare organizations) move towards a system like that of the Welfare Footprint Project.

 2.

 We generalize.
-It is possible that some fish counted may not have suffered in the absence of our intervention.
+It is possible that some fishes counted may not have suffered in the absence of our intervention.
 For example, water quality is dynamic depending on where fish are in the farm.
 Thus, we do not know with certainty that all individuals would have suffered under water quality levels we deem inadequate.

 3.